mc611/DIHI_adult_decomp/README.md

 To-do list:

 * Hospital unit labels (LU_hospital_units table) in `P:/dihi_qi/data_pipeline/db/data_pipeline.db` needs to be updated
+* Data elements and groupers (feature engineering) used for the model need to be updated by referencing data element prevalence and distribution
+* Data quality assurance for vitals needs to be refined (break down vitals into the three hospitals and into each distinct flo measurement name)
+* Data quality assurance for analytes, medications and diagnoses are pending
+* Medlist data hasn't been used (to support medication features)
+* Problist data hasn't been used (to support diagnosis features)
 * 100% unit conversion for vital, analyte, medication data etc is pending
+* Current random down sampling needs to be replaced by stratified down sampling
 * Model needs to be refined to predict ICU admission within first 24 hrs after hospital admission
 * Data collection and prediction time window is subjective to change
 * More outcomes (RRT events, mortality etc) are to be incorporated